 Any request for access to BWC data by data subjects or the media would be made to the Osseo Police Department Office Manager, who is responsible for reviewing and fulfilling each request in accordance with the provisions of §13.825 Subd.
 4(b).
 Chief Mikkelson is also notified of any requests.
+Requests are made in writing, using either a paper data request form or a fillable .pdf.
+Once approved, Records staff are responsible for fulfilling the request.
+BWC data are normally provided via USB thumb drive.

 According to OPD's BWC policy, BWC data are shared with other law enforcement agencies "only for legitimate law enforcement purposes that are documented in writing at the time of the disclosure."
-All such requests must be made to OPD Office Manager and are fulfilled via an expiring email link.
+All such requests must be made to OPD Office Manager via email and are fulfilled via an expiring email link.
 Requests from the Hennepin County Attorney's Office are made by email and fulfilled using the same expiring email link process.
 Requests from the Osseo City Attorney's Office are also made via email but are fulfilled through a secure shared drive.